collinfeight5/Extended-Kalman-Filter/README.md

 # Extended-Kalman-Filter
 The goals of this project were the following:
 * Use Lidar/Radar measurements provided through a Udacity simulator
-* Build an Extended Kalman Filter using C++ to accurately predict the vehicles position and speed
+* Build an Extended Kalman Filter in C++ to accurately predict the vehicles position and speed
 * Use Root Mean Square Error(RMSE) to determine how accurately the model was working

 My Project consists of the following files, all of which are in the src folder: